grafana/k6/README.md

 For simplicity, unlike many other JavaScript runtimes, a lot of the operations in k6 are synchronous.
 That means that, for example, the `let response = http.get("https://test-api.k6.io/")` call from the [Running k6](#running-k6) example script will block the VU execution until the HTTP request is completed, save the [response information](https://k6.io/docs/javascript-api/k6-http/response-k6-http) in the `response` variable and only then continue executing the rest of the script - no callbacks and promises needed.

 This simplification works because k6 isn't just a single JavaScript runtime.
-Instead each VU independently executes the supplied script in its own separate and semi-isolated JavaScript runtime, in parallel to all of the other running VUs.
-This allows us to fully utilize modern multi-core hardware, while at the same time lowering the script complexity by having mostly synchronous functions.
-Where it makes sense, we also have in-VU parallelization as well, for example the [`http.batch()`](https://k6.io/docs/javascript-api/k6-http/batch-requests) function (which allows a single VU to make multiple simultaneous HTTP requests like a browser/real user would) or the [websocket](https://k6.io/docs/javascript-api/k6-ws) support.
+Instead, each VU independently executes the supplied script in its own separate and semi-isolated JavaScript runtime, in parallel to all of the other running VUs.
+This allows us to fully utilize modern multi-core hardware while at the same time lowering the script complexity by having mostly synchronous functions.
+Where it makes sense, we also have in-VU parallelization as well, for example, the [`http.batch()`](https://k6.io/docs/javascript-api/k6-http/batch-requests) function (which allows a single VU to make multiple simultaneous HTTP requests like a browser/real user would) or the [websocket](https://k6.io/docs/javascript-api/k6-ws) support.

 As an added bonus, there's an actual [`sleep()` function](https://k6.io/docs/javascript-api/k6/sleep-t)!
 And you can also use the VU separation to reuse data between iterations (i.e. executions of the `default` function) in the same VU:
 ```js